On this page

 We found significant price differences across international money transfer suppliers.

-You often save if you send a large-value transaction through an international money transfer service.
+Consumers often save if they send a large-value transaction through an international money transfer service.

 We also found that banks are not the only secure option and do not always offer the fastest delivery.